Is social selling really selling?

 So now may be the time to re-think your game plan.

 Social selling skills can enhance most new business development and relationship management roles if they are used in the right way.

 What if social selling replaced cold calling?
-Introductions through people we know puts the emphasis on relationship building capitalising on our natural desire to “link” with other human beings.
+Introductions through people we know emphasize relationship building capitalising on our natural desire to “link” with other human beings.
 There is so much information on the web that we can learn almost everything about the buyer (for some useful tips check out the Sales for Life blog: Cold Calling Tactics) making those first contacts by phone, e-mail or via social media more personable, pertinent and in line with the buyer’s interests.
 Meetings are better prepared and more productive for the buyer.

-For businesses social media technology is an additional communication tool to be leveraged and managed as the impact on reputation if you get it wrong is enormous.
+For businesses, social media technology is an additional communication tool to be leveraged and managed as the impact on reputation if you get it wrong is enormous.

-- First we need to ensure that sales enablement and salespeople have made the behavioural shift and have ditched the pitch, showing passion for delivering results to customers.
-Adding technology into the equation before this transformation has taken place, and is really embedded, will only amplify any lack of competency by feeding target accounts and prospects with irrelevant, meaningless information.
+- First, we need to ensure that sales enablement and salespeople have made the behavioural shift and have ditched the pitch, showing passion for delivering results to customers.
+Adding technology into the equation before this transformation has taken place, and is embedded, will only amplify any lack of competency by feeding target accounts and prospects with the irrelevant, meaningless information.
 Social selling will most certainly not fix or gloss over a broken sales process…

 - Thirdly we need to measure ROI.
 The MHI Global research institute’s annual study found that there is a direct correlation between social selling behaviours and increased revenue.
 Sales for Life’s study found that every 1$ invested in social selling yielded 5$.

 To measure the ROI of Social Selling and the impact it has on sales performance, several metrics can be useful: